Ytrog/Compacter/README.md

 3. It then compresses normal files through NTFS compression and executables (.exe and .dll) through LZX compression using a script.

 ## FAQ

-### Why is the program named compacter, but the repository named compacter 2?

-Compacter is already a GitHub repository I have, so the name clashed.